 Metricwise

-MetricWise is a BI tool with a governed metrics layer.
+MetricWise is a BI tool built around a trusted metrics layer.

-It helps teams define trusted metrics once, then use them across dashboards, visual exploration, and AI analytics.
-Instead of every dashboard having its own version of the truth, MetricWise gives your team one approved layer for the numbers that matter.
+It helps teams define important business metrics once, then use them consistently across dashboards, self-serve exploration, and AI analytics.
+Instead of every dashboard carrying its own version of revenue, active users, or churn, MetricWise gives your team one approved source of truth for the numbers that matter.

-I’ve been building it over the last few months, and it’s now ready to try.
+I’ve been building MetricWise over the last few months, and it is now ready for first customers to try.

 The problem with BI today

-Most BI tools make it too easy for metric logic to spread everywhere.
+Most BI tools make it too easy for metric logic to spread across reports, dashboards, SQL queries, and ad hoc analysis.

 One team defines active users one way.
-Another team defines it slightly differently.
-A third dashboard uses its own SQL.
+Another team uses a slightly different definition.
+A third dashboard has its own SQL.
 Nobody notices until two reports show different numbers for the same metric.

-AI can make this worse.
-If you point an AI tool at raw warehouse tables, it can produce SQL that looks right but gives the wrong answer.
+That problem gets worse with AI analytics.
+If an AI tool is pointed directly at raw warehouse tables, it can generate SQL that looks correct but returns the wrong answer.

-MetricWise is built around a simple idea: define important metrics once, govern them properly, and make every workflow use those definitions.
+MetricWise is built around a simple idea: define trusted metrics once, govern them properly, and make every analytics workflow use those definitions.

 MetricWise lets you build semantic models from your warehouse tables.

-You can define dimensions, measures, and joins in a visual editor or directly in a DSL.
-You can switch between both as needed.
+You can define tables, joins, dimensions, and measures in a visual editor or directly in a DSL.
+You can switch between both depending on how your team prefers to work.

-The goal is simple: AI answers should come from governed metric definitions, not guesses against raw tables.
+The goal is simple: AI answers should come from governed metric definitions, not guesses against your warehouse schema.

 Dashboards and Library

-You can drag and resize tiles, add dashboard filters, duplicate dashboards, copy links, and open any tile back in Explore when you want to keep working on it.
+Teams can search, sort, and filter Library items, drag and resize dashboard tiles, add dashboard filters, duplicate dashboards, copy links, and open any tile back in Explore when they want to continue analysis.

 Metrics catalog